48 kos parikrama: Revival of tirtha festivals

-Historically each of more than 134 tirthas in the 48 Kos Parikrama of Kurukshetra use to have own unique festival.
+Historically each of more than 134 tirthas in the 48 Kos Parikrama of Kurukshetra used to have its own unique festival.
 With passage of time, several of this tirthas have faded into oblivion and several such festivals have become extinct.
 To conserve the religious and cultural heritage these tirtha-specific festivals and fairs will be revived.
 This will also boost the local economy.
 In order to revive, the Kurukshetra Development Board (KDB) is identifying the fairs and religious events held at each tirthas (pilgrimage sites).

 Kurukshetra Prasadam - Channa laddu speciality prasadam

 Just like Mathura peda as prasāda (consecrated food offered as blessing) is a specialty of Braj Krishna circuit in Mathura area, the sweet laddu made from the roasted channa (Indian chichpea) will be used as the geo-specialty food prasāda of various tirthas within 48 kos kurukshetra prikarma.
 This will be called Kurukshetra Prasadam.
 Compared to other sweets such as barfi or peda, the laddu does not spoil easily and has a longer shelf life at room temperature.
-Kurukshetra Development Board {KDB) has advised all the sweet shops if any tourist or pilgrim asks for prasad then only chana laddoo must be given.
+Kurukshetra Development Board (KDB) has advised all the sweet shops if any tourist or pilgrim asks for prasad then only chana laddoo must be given.
 KDB will open 5 shops of its own to sell channa laddu as Kurukshetra Prasadam.